UoB-COMSM0166/2026-group-11/README.md

 Over the following weeks, we used stakeholders, epics, user stories and acceptance criteria to make the game requirements clearer.
 This helped us move from a general idea to a set of features that could actually be implemented, such as level selection, tower placement, enemy waves, gold rewards and tower upgrades.
 We also created a use case diagram to describe the overall player workflow and to guide the later design and implementation work.

+## 2.2 Requirement elicitation and refinement

+After we dropped the multiplayer idea, we had to make the tower defence concept more concrete.
+We started from a simple question: what should the player actually be able to do in one match?
+The answer became our basic loop: the player chooses a level, places towers on valid positions, survives enemy waves, earns **gold** from defeated enemies, upgrades towers, and wins or loses depending on whether the village survives.
+This was not a very complicated loop, but it gave us something clear to build around.

+We used *Kingdom Rush* as a reference because most of us understood its tower defence structure.
+We were not trying to reproduce the whole game.
+Instead, we used it to check whether our own design included the things players would expect: **visible enemy paths**, **fixed building points**, different tower roles, enemy waves, resource management, and clear feedback when enemies reached the village.
+These features became our basic functional requirements because without them the game would be difficult to understand or control.

+We also had to be honest about what we could not finish.
+The early multiplayer version sounded exciting, but it would have needed **online synchronisation**, **player-versus-player balancing**, and more complicated interaction rules.
+These were not small additions; they would have changed the whole project.
+We therefore treated online multiplayer and PvP unit deployment as out of scope, rather than trying to keep them and risk finishing nothing properly.

+After that, we split the requirements into features we needed first and features we could add later.
+The first group included **map loading**, **enemy movement**, **tower placement**, **tower attacks**, player health, gold rewards, and level completion.
+Once this worked, we could spend time on more interesting content, such as special tower behaviours, seasonal maps, sound effects, tutorial guidance, and the final boss.
+This order helped us avoid polishing the game before it was actually playable.

+Some requirements only became clear after we had tested rough versions of the game.
+At first, having several tower images seemed enough to show variety.
+In practice, that was not very meaningful for the player.
+We changed the requirement so that each tower had a role: **archery towers** for fast single-target physical damage, **magic towers** for enemies with physical defence, **cannon towers** for grouped enemies, and **ice towers** for slowing enemies.
+This made tower choice part of the strategy rather than just a visual difference.

+Enemy design changed in the same way.
+We did not want enemies to differ only by sprite, so we gave them different **health**, **speed**, **resistance**, and **gold reward** values.
+Fast enemies tested whether the player had placed towers well.
+Resistant enemies forced the player to think about tower type.
+High-health enemies checked whether the player had upgraded enough.
+This made the waves more useful for balancing the game, not just for showing more enemy art.

+Overall, this process helped us turn a broad idea into a set of requirements that the team could actually work with.
+It also changed how we judged whether a feature was finished.
+For example, tower placement was not complete just because a tower appeared on the map.
+It also had to check whether the position was valid, deduct **gold**, attack enemies correctly, and fit into the player’s strategy.
+This clearer definition of “done” later supported our stakeholders, epics, user stories, acceptance criteria, and use case diagram.

 ## 2.3 Stakeholders

 <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/4c87d074-d6a2-406d-9b49-bfbc2a5acc7a" />